Get there faster!

 While navigating a constantly shifting, unpredictable, deadly obstacle course does have its risks, splitting lanes will help you overcome some of the inherent safety deficiencies a motorcycle is saddled with.

-Lacking any sort of crumple zone and visual awareness among dozy drivers, we’re uniquely exposed to rear end collisions.
+Lacking any sort of crumple zone and visual awareness among dozy drivers, we’re uniquely exposed to rear-end collisions.
 Instead of sitting in an empty lane at a red light, waiting for a truck to rear end you, pulling in front of a car gives you a free crumple zone and much more visual area and lights to catch the attention of that texting teenage girl approaching from the rear.

 There’s a Lot More to Learn

 By now you’ve read almost 2,000+ words about lane splitting.
-The reason I have so much to say is because I’ve gathered each little bit of my lane splitting advice, near miss stories and observations over three years of commuting 80 plus miles per day on four of LA’s busiest freeways in all weather conditions.
+The reason I have so much to say is that I’ve gathered each little bit of my lane splitting advice, near miss stories and observations over three years of commuting 80 plus miles per day on four of LA’s busiest freeways in all weather conditions.
 While this lays out a framework and some things to keep in mind to get started, this is a skill that is truly about practice.